quantastica/quantum-circuit/README.md

 Quantum Circuit Simulator
 =========================

-Quantum computer simulator implemented in javascript.
+Quantum circuit simulator implemented in javascript.
 Can run in browser or at server (nodejs).

 Using in browser
 ----------------